todd-jang/todd-jang/README.md

   && 2024/2025 began | praticed || 70% finishing Guided Project 'Developing Generative AI Applications with Python'
 after 90% accomplished "Python for AI & Development Project" + 'Django Application Development with SQL and Databases'^^
-- 💞️ I’m looking forward collaborate in the field of Data Eng'ring of AI Pair Programming with Python Django and JS, React plus any web-platform like EBS education in Korea building with Java Spring boot.
+- 💞️ I’m looking forward collaborate in the field of Data Eng'ring of AI foundation model developing Pair Programming with Flask and ReactJS
+NodeJS or the like
+plus any web-platform like EBS education Co. in Korea building with Java Spring boot. asp.NET core or Flask frmework!
-OR Building web Generative AI with Python Flask.So now am doing work with Java web developers in the field of Finances data processing more than 300 concurrences.
+OR Building Apps Generating AI in Python.
+So now am doing work with AI API developers in the field of Ultra Low Latent Finance data processing more than 300 concurrences.
 - 📫 H o w   t o   r e a c h   m e   -------->     stb.jang@gmail.com

 <!---